Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

 Records can be retained electronically through electronic archiving systems if they meet the requirements listed above.
-There is the possibility of getting records certified through a certification partner, but this is not generally required in the context of employment.

 HR Best Practices: Any disputes relating to scanned electronic copies of paper originals will come down to a question of proof.
 The full electronic archiving era is approaching, but for now it is not possible to guarantee that all paper documents can be destroyed.
 Indeed, the acceptance of digital copies remains subject to the discretion of the judge.